 Like T.S.
-Eliot once wrote, “this is how the world ends/Not with a bang but a whimper.”
+Eliot once wrote, “This is how the world ends/Not with a bang but a whimper.”
 Well okay, that’s probably a little bit too dramatic…

-While my Friday snack proved to be a bust, I learned to find value in the adage “it’s not about the destination, it’s about the journey.”
+While my Friday snack proved to be a bust, I learned to find value in the adage that “it’s not about the destination, it’s about the journey.”
 Throughout the week, I made some great snacks, and in doing so, expanded my culinary limits.
 Yes, it’s true: variety is the spice of life (unless that spice is cinnamon and it’s on baked pears).